kelseyhightower/kubernetes-the-hard-way/docs/03-compute-resources.md

 > The Kubernetes cluster CIDR range is defined by the Controller Manager's `--cluster-cidr` flag.
 In this tutorial the cluster CIDR range will be set to `10.200.0.0/16`, which supports 254 subnets.

-Create three compute instances which will host the Kubernetes worker nodes:
+Create three compute instances that will host the Kubernetes worker nodes:

 ```
 for i in 0 1 2; do